NSW East Coast Severe Weather Event updates

 The NSW Government is supporting farmers and community members impacted through the North Coast, Mid-North Coast and Hunter flood emergency during the difficult process of deceased animal disposal.

-Landholders and community members can contact the Department of Primary Industries (DPI) hotline to request carcass disposal or report deceased livestock—whether on private properties or washed into community areas by floodwaters.
+Landholders and community members can contact the Animal and Agriculture Services Functional Area (AASFA) hotline to request carcass disposal or report deceased livestock—whether on private properties or washed into community areas by floodwaters.

 Donations